carbon-design-system/carbon-for-ibm-dotcom-web-components-template/README.md

 ## Right-to-Left (RTL)

-Right-to-left rendering is supported, to enable set the `ENABLE_RTL` environment variable to `true`.
+Right-to-left rendering is supported, and is automatically set for the following language codes:

+- `ar`

+For example, creating Arabic pages for Saudi Arabia would be auto-generated in RTL for any locale content under `/src/locales/ar-sa`.

 ## Things to Note